-Note 1: 975 Note 2:

-Worker participation might be carried out through workers' representatives.
-Worker participation and worker consultation are two distinct terms with specific meanings.
-See definition of 'worker consultation'.
+Note 1: Worker participation might be carried out through workers' representatives.
+Note 2: Worker participation and worker consultation are two distinct terms with specific worker representative person who is recognized as such under national law or practice, whether they are:

-worker representative

-person who is recognized as such under national law or practice, whether they are:

-981 982 a trade union representative, namely, a representative designated or elected by trade unions or by members of such unions; or an elected representative, namely, a representative who is freely elected by the workers of the undertaking in accordance with provisions of national laws, regulations, or collective agreements, whose functions do not include activities which are recognized as the exclusive prerogative of trade unions in the country concerned.
+- a trade union representative, namely, a representative designated or elected by trade unions or by members of such unions; or - an elected representative, namely, a representative who is freely elected by the workers of the undertaking in accordance with provisions of national laws, regulations, or collective agreements, whose functions do not include activities which are recognized as the exclusive prerogative of trade unions in the country concerned.